vtexdocs/help-center-content/docs/faq/en/since-the-product-on-the-list-has-already-been-purchased-why-does-it-continue-to-be-available-for-purchase.md

 ---
-title: Since the product on the list has already been purchased, why does it continue to be available for purchase?
+title: 'Since the product on the list has already been purchased, why does it continue to be available for purchase?'
 id: frequentlyAskedQuestions_378
 status: CHANGED
 createdAt: 2017-04-27T22:36:31.013Z